The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster: X-ray surface brightness analysis

 where $\mathrm{SB}_\mathrm{bin}$ and $\mathrm{Model}_\mathrm{bin}$ are the profile and model values for a particular radial bin, respectively, and $\sigma_\mathrm{SB}$ and $\sigma_\mathrm{Model}$ are their respective uncertainties. \\

-In \cref{fig:sectorsb}, we display the sector surface brightness profiles in the \mbox{0.2-2.3\thinspace\unit{keV}} band.
-Within $R=\ang{;10}$, the north-eastern, north-western, south-western, and south-eastern sectors are largely consistent with the full annulus profiles.
+In \cref{fig:sectorsb}, we display the sector surface brightness profiles in the \mbox{0.2--2.3\thinspace\unit{keV}} band.
+Within $R=\ang{;10}$, the northeastern, northwestern, southwestern, and southeastern sectors are largely consistent with the full annulus profiles.
 On the other hand, the northern, eastern, southern, and western sectors show distinct variations.
 Specifically, the eastern sector shows lower surface brightness with a mean and maximum negative deviation of 1.8$\sigma$ and $3.2\sigma$, respectively, from the full annulus profile.
 On the contrary, the western sector shows primarily higher surface brightness, albeit of a smaller magnitude than the eastern sector, within the same radial range.
 In the north and south, the profiles fluctuate around the full annulus profile, but their decline is consistent with its overall shape.
-Additionally, we observe a faster decline in surface brightness of 2.9$\sigma$ magnitude in the north-east between $\ang{;2}\leq R \leq\ang{;8}$.
+Additionally, we observe a faster decline in surface brightness of 2.9$\sigma$ magnitude in the northeast between $\ang{;2}\leq R \leq\ang{;8}$.
 In addition, we display the best-fit parameters from the surface brightness analysis of the edges of the stripped halo of NGC~3311 in \cref{tab:chandrafitpara}.